Damocles-fr/qBittorrent-ProtonVPN-PortForwarding-Docker/README.md

 **qBittorrent + ProtonVPN (WireGuard) on QNAP**, fully routed through VPN with **automatic port forwarding Mod**, DNS set to **Proton (10.2.0.1)**, and a startup that avoids the classic qB WebUI *Unauthorized* issue on QNAP Container Station.

-## UPDATE v09 : Should works with latest Gluetun, mod, and Qbittorrent
+## UPDATE v09 : Should works with latest Gluetun, mod, and qBittorrent

 ## What you get